mmomtchev/ol-mbtiles/README.md

 Version 2.0 is based on my [sqlite-wasm-http](https://github.com/mmomtchev/sqlite-wasm-http).
 If you are interested in working with MBTiles in the browser without using Openlayers, you should probably start there.

 The current version supports both raster and vector MBTiles with multiple parallel connections to the remote host.
-It requires [WebAssembly](https://caniuse.com/wasm) support in the browser which is available in 95.54% of the currently installed user base.
-If [`SharedArrayBuffer`](https://web.dev/coop-coep/) is auto-detected, it also supports cache sharing between workers, allowing for a significant performance and efficiency boost.
+It requires [WebAssembly](https://caniuse.com/wasm) support in the browser which, as of March 2023, is available in 95.54% of the currently installed user base.
+If [`SharedArrayBuffer`](https://web.dev/coop-coep/) is auto-detected, it can support cache sharing between workers, allowing for a significant performance and efficiency boost.

 Both raster and vector tilesets are supported.